Ruby Litchfield: Awards and recognition

 Litchfield was appointed an Officer of the Order of the British Empire in the 1959 New Year Honours for her work in social welfare.
 In the 1981 Queen's Birthday Honours she was promoted to Dame Commander of the Order of the British Empire for "service to the performing arts and the community".

-In 1986 she was honoured with a plaque in the Adelaide's Jubilee 150 Walkway, which was sponsored by two of her grandchildren.
+In 1986, she was honoured with a plaque in the Adelaide's Jubilee 150 Walkway, which was sponsored by two of her grandchildren.

 Death and legacy

 Litchfield died in Adelaide, South Australia on 14 August 2001.

-In 1993, the Dame Ruby Litchfield Scholarship was inaugurated by the SA State Government.
+In 1993, the Dame Ruby Litchfield Scholarship for Performing Arts was inaugurated by the SA State Government.
 It was administered by Carclew and discontinued in 2016.

 Since 2006, the Ruby Awards have been presented annually by the Government of South Australia to honour Litchfield and recognise achievement in arts and culture.

 In 2019, she was inducted onto the Suffrage 125 City of Adelaide Honour Roll in recognition of her life's work.